HakonHarnes/img-clip.nvim/README.md

-  use_cursor_in_template = true, -- jump to cursor position in template after pasting insert_mode_after_paste = true, -- enter insert mode after pasting the markup code relative_to_current_file = false, -- make dir_path relative to current file rather than the cwd
+  use_cursor_in_template = true, -- jump to cursor position in template after pasting insert_mode_after_paste = true, -- enter insert mode after pasting the markup code relative_to_current_file = false, -- make dir_path relative to current file rather than the cwd paste_as_base64 = false, -- paste image as base64 string instead of saving to file

   template = "$FILE_PATH", -- default template